zt-yang/rss23-l4tamp-workshop/README.md

 The GitHub Action is set up following instructions in https://jekyllrb.com/docs/continuous-integration/github-actions/.
 You don't have to worry about it.

-## Serve the page locally
+## (Optional) Serve the page locally

-If you want to preview your edits locally, e.g. for changing styles and adding new pages, follow this section to install the dependencies.
+If you want to preview your edits locally, e.g. for changing css or adding new pages, follow this section to install the dependencies.

 Install [Ruby](https://www.ruby-lang.org/en/downloads/), [Bundler](https://bundler.io/), and Jekyll.
 For ease of managing ruby gems, consider using [rbenv](https://github.com/rbenv/rbenv)*).